A Word from Bob

 Should we label Van Til a “Conservative Reformed Theologian” who understands the intersection of the noetic effect of sin and God’s common grace and who assesses common grace findings with scriptural spectacles?

-Covenant Keepers and Covenant Breakers
+Covenant Keepers Using the Works of Covenant Breakers

 Van Til labels Christians “covenant keepers” and non-Christians “covenant breakers.”
 What use can Christians make of non-Christian resources?